-There are also some high-end electronics in the mix, including a computer and a video camera.
+There were also some high-end electronics in the mix, including a computer and a video camera.
 I don’t know anything about the computer, but I’m pretty sure that that’s the exact video camera my parents once owned.
 Me and my friends used to film talk shows on that thing, along with the occasional sci-fi epic starring me as the Beetlejuice-masked villain.
 (I was called “Emperor Guillotine.”
 The Johnny Sokko tributes didn’t end there.)

-Of course, Grays Sports Almanac was the #1 best item sold at Blast from the Past.
+Of course, Grays Sports Almanac was the undeniable best item sold at Blast from the Past.
 It caused a lot of trouble, but Marty still had the right idea.
 Who among us hasn’t sat around dreaming up totally impossible and borderline magical ways to make money?
 Having access to fifteen years’ worth of future sports results seemed like such a safe, can’t-lose opportunity.

 Let’s end this with a survey, admittedly because I can’t come up with any better way to end this.

 Disqualifying the sports almanac because it’s way too obvious, let’s say you could zip to 2015 and pick ONE ITEM from Blast from the Past’s window display.
-What will you go home with?
+What would you go home with?
 (And if you spot something behind the window that I didn’t specifically mention, yeah, that’s fair game too.)

 PS: Keep up with Dino Drac by following me on Twitter!